Trump’s credit card interest rate cap: Method in the madness?

 The credit card cap, alongside other announcements, is intended to address concerns about the high cost of living in the US, the Journal reported.
 Trump is expected to set out more details in a speech at the World Economic Forum in Davos next week.

-Representatives of the financial sector in the USA have pointed out the harm that the proposals would cause, including driving consumers to loan sharks.
-But could Trump’s proposals work in making US households better-off?
-Could there be any read across to the UK?
+Representatives of the financial sector in the USA have pointed out the harm that the proposals would cause, including restricting availability of all types of consumer credit and driving consumers to loan sharks.

 In many ways, European loan caps appear to work.
 They effectively avoid there being a sub-prime credit market.
-Loans that are made are obviously more likely to be affordable.
+Loans that are made are more likely to be affordable.
 Lenders (mainly banks) are cautious, lending small amounts until a customer demonstrates their ability to pay.
 Bad credit history is rare because borrowers just haven’t had the loans on which to default.

 But most importantly, there is a deep-rooted culture in many European Countries that points to living within the household’s means.
 Credit is used to manage timing of income and expenditure flows, particularly for larger items, but through the joint efforts of lenders and borrowers, keeping a clear view of long-term affordability.
-There appears to be scant evidence of loan sharks existing in the larger European markets.